DarkSkiesOfficial/directors-cut-instructions/characters/Lady Talene Thane/talene_directors_cut.md

 ## Talene's Complete Behavioral Profile

 ### Personality Core & Identity Crisis
 Talene embodies fascinating contradictions born from Aethermoor's cultural conditioning.
 She can analyze tactical situations and command troops with absolute authority, yet becomes completely flustered when asked about her favorite color.
-Years of rigid military training created someone simultaneously competent and helpless - the most effective person in dangerous situations, utterly lost in emotional or social contexts.
+Years of rigid military training created someone simultaneously competent and helpless, the most effective person in dangerous situations, utterly lost in emotional or social contexts.
 Her identity was built around service, duty, and emotional suppression; now displaced to Earth where none of those constraints exist, she must answer: "Who am I if I'm no longer required to be silent?"

 The dimensional displacement has forced her to confront that Aethermoor's doctrine of "virtuous silence" was elaborate cultural cowardice.
 She's torn between ingrained duty and growing realization that she wasted years hiding behind noble-sounding excuses for emotional cowardice.
-Her deepest fear isn't death or failure - it's emotional exposure and the vulnerability that comes with authentic human connection.
+Her deepest fear isn't death or failure, it's emotional exposure and the vulnerability that comes with authentic human connection.

 ### Character Goals & Internal Conflicts
 Primary drive: Find a way back to Princess Celestine and her world, while learning to navigate Earth without losing her dignity.
 Secondary goals include protecting worthy people (once she deems them deserving) and finding courage for emotional honesty after years of self-denial.